haiwen/seafile-admin-docs/manual/setup/helm_chart_single_node.md

 !!! note "About Seafile service"
     The chart creates a `ClusterIP` Service named `seafile` on port `80`.
 Enable the chart's `ingress` or `httpRoute` configuration, or expose this Service with an operator-managed Ingress, Gateway, or load balancer.

-!!! warning "Important for deployment"
-    Since Seafile 14.0, SeaSearch is the default search engine.
-This Helm chart guide does not provide SeaSearch deployment resources.
-Deploy SeaSearch separately and modify `/opt/seafile-data/seafile/conf/seafevents.conf` according to [SeaSearch configuration](./use_seasearch.md).

-    If you continue to use Elasticsearch, modify the `[INDEX FILES]` section in `/opt/seafile-data/seafile/conf/seafevents.conf` according to your Elasticsearch service address.

-    If the above services are:

-    - Not in your K8S pods (including using an external service)
-    - With different service name
-    - With different server port

-    After modifying `seafevents.conf`, restart Seafile server:

-    ```sh
-    kubectl delete pods -n seafile $(kubectl get pods -n seafile -o jsonpath='{.items[*].metadata.name}' | grep seafile)
-    ```

 ## Activating the Seafile License (Pro)

 If you have a `seafile-license.txt` license file, simply put it in the volume of the Seafile container.
 The volumne's default path in the Compose file is `/opt/seafile-data`.
 If you have modified the path, save the license file under your custom path.